rtm/js-pick-notation/js-pick-notation.md

-# JavaScript pick notation (extended dot notation)
+# Proposal for JavaScript pick notation (extended dot notation)

 ### Executive summary

 This document proposes an extension to the JavaScript dot notation.
-Currently, dot notation only allows an identifier (in ES6 spec terminology, (*IdentifierName*) to follow the dot, meaning to retrieve the value of key with that name.
+Currently, dot notation only allows an identifier to follow the dot, meaning to retrieve the value of key with that name.

-This proposal extends the dot notation to allow curly-bracketed, square-bracketed, or parenthesized constructs following the dot, allowing properties to be extracted from the expression preceding the dot into another object, an array, or a value.
+This proposal extends the dot notation to allow curly-bracketed, square-bracketed, or parenthesized constructs following the dot, allowing properties to be extracted from the expression preceding the dot into a new object, array, or value.

-The curly-bracketed or square-bracketed constructs function very similarly to the constructs used in destructuring assignment, and resemble the *AssignmentPattern* construct used in destructuring assignment (but with important extensions).
+The curly-bracketed or square-bracketed constructs function very similarly to the constructs used in destructuring assignment, and resemble the *AssignmentPattern* construct used in destructuring assignment (but with some differences and important extensions).
 This is not surprising, because this proposal is about a kind of destructuring, not into variables as with destructuring assignment, but into objects, arrays, and values.